Tammy Hembrow Reveals She’s Bored While Sticking Out Tongue & Flaunting Toned Tummy On Instagram

 Tammy Hembrow took to Instagram to share three hot new photos while revealing that she is bored amid the COVID-19 pandemic.
-In the brand new update, the model posed in her bathroom and put on a sexy display, telling her 11 million-plus fans that she would love some good book recommendations to help get her through this time.
+In the brand-new update, the model posed in her bathroom and put on a sexy display, telling her 11 million-plus fans that she would love some good book recommendations to help get her through this time.

 The first image in the triple-photo update showed the Australian beauty snapping a selfie in the mirror.
 She showed off her quirky side, sticking out her tongue in the silly but gorgeous shot.
-The mother of two wore her blond tresses pulled back in a loose and messy bun while a number of strands of fell around the frame of her face.
+The mother of two wore her blond tresses pulled back in a loose and messy bun while a number of strands fell around the frame of her face.
 She floored fans with a hot application of makeup that included eyeliner, mascara, blush, and brow gel.
-Her long, manicured nails could also be seen in the photo as well.
+Her long, manicured nails could also be seen in the photo.

 The activewear designer flaunted her toned tummy in a white crop top with a small graphic running across her chest.
 On the bottom, the hottie sported a pair of gray sweatpants that were slightly baggy and tied in the front with a drawstring.
-She kept things simple and didn’t add any accessories to the causal look but she did show off the palm tree tattoo on her left bicep.
-The next two photos showed the YouTube star posing in a similar fashion but in those posts, she wore a more serious look on her face.
+She kept things simple and didn’t add any accessories to the casual look, but she did show off the palm tree tattoo on her left bicep.
+The next two photos showed the YouTube star posing in a similar fashion, but in those posts, she wore a more serious look on her face.

-In only a few short hours, the images has caused quite a stir amongst her fans, raking in over 166,000 likes as well as 809 comments.
+In only a few short hours, the images have caused quite a stir among her fans, raking in over 166,000 likes as well as 809 comments.
 Some social media users commented on the post to rave over her fit figure while a number of others flooded the comments section with book suggestions.

-“The Silent Patient by Alex Michaelides!!!,” one of Hembrow’s fans suggested along with a series of red heart emoji.
+“The Silent Patient by Alex Michaelides!!!” one of Hembrow’s fans suggested along with a series of red heart emoji.

 “Everyone is bored.
 But now it’s time for solo parties.
 And enriching the mind,” a second social media user added.